Cost of living in Manchester: quick overview

 FAQ

-• Is Manchester expensive?
+- Is Manchester expensive?
 While not as pricey as London, Manchester still comes with its own set of costs.
-However, it offers a more affordable alternative for those looking to live or visit in England's north.
+However, it's generally more affordable than many other UK cities, especially for accommodation and dining out.